alxhill/alxhill.dev/posts/interior-design.md

 ## Depth Conditioning

-When Stable Diffusion 2.0 was released, it came with a model that had been conditioned on both prompts and depth.
-Depth conditioning means the _structure_ of the image stays the same (so walls won't move) without having to keep any of the
+When Stable Diffusion 2.0 was released, it came with a model that had been conditioned on text promps, and additionally on a depth map.
+Depth conditioning means the _structure_ of the image stays the same (so walls won't move), but the pixels can be entirely different.